kevinggrimm/master_gatsby/notes.md

   - We now need to run `npm run netlify` which will run `netlify dev`
     - Both will run `npm run start` under the hook and set itself up properly for running serverless functions

-- Kill the gatsby build
+- From the `gatsby` folder, kill the gatsby build

   - Run `npm run netlify`
   - Will provide a URL where we can run the website off of (localhost:8888)